freeseek/mocha/wdl/README.md

 Some files in this table can be provided in gzip format and the **sam** alignment file can be provided either as a SAM or as a BAM file.
 The pipeline will process these seamlessly

 It is extremely important that the **batch_id** column contains unique IDs.
 Repeated IDs will cause undefined behavior.
+You can use `awk -F"\t" 'x[$1]++' batch.tsv` to verify that the first column contains unique IDs.
 It is also equally important that, if the boolean **realign** variable is left to its default **false** value, then the **csv** manifest files must be provided with respect to the same reference genome as the one selected in the **ref_name** variable.
 A mismatch in the two references will cause undefined behavior.
 For newer DNA microarrays, Illumina follows a convention of providing manifest files ending with the **1** suffix for GRCh37 (e.g\. `Multi-EthnicGlobal_D1.csv`) amd ending with the **2** suffix for GRCh38 (e.g\. `Multi-EthnicGlobal_D2.csv`).
 We recommend to always use GRCh38 with the latter type of manifest files and, whenever GRCh38 manifests are not available from Illumina, to still use GRCh38 by setting the boolean **realign** variable to **true**

 If you are running the pipeline in **idat** mode, it is important that the **bpm** file name matches the internal descriptor file name or a safety check during the conversion from GTC to VCF will fail.
 You can verify the internal descriptor file name with the command `bcftools +gtc2vcf -b $bpm_file`.
 We have observed discrepancies only in old Illumina BPM manifest files.
 If necessary, you can use set the boolean flag **do_not_check_bpm** to turn off this safety check